necropotame/teeworlds-infclass/README.md

-# teeworlds-infclass
+# Teeworlds Mod: InfectionClass
-Infection Mod with a class system for TeeWorlds
+Infection Mod with a class system for TeeWorlds, originally created by necropotame, this is my fork of it.
+It might contain little or bigger changes.